YatesyTea/ATIWD2-CW/report.md

     Therefore in this project vscode with a preview window was chosen to edit the markdown files.

     Addition of links(within doc, web, and local files), images, and code blocks within the markdown file, shows proficient usage with the technology.

+* GitHub

+  * Simple init, branch, push, and pull commands were used in this project.